-5.11 Approving changes to LGF projects
+6.7 Approving changes to LGF and GPF Capital projects

-5.11.1 Any variations to a project's costs, scope, outcomes or outputs from the information specified in the Business Case must be reported to the Accountability Board.
-The following changes would require approval by the Board:

-- (a) Cancellation of a project that is included in the agreed Local Growth Plan; - (b) Inclusion of a project not included in the agreed Local Growth Plan; - (c) Moving forward of a project previously programmed to start in later years; - (d) Delays to project start or end dates of more than six months; - (e) All changes to LGF allocations above the 10% threshold; - (f) Any re-profiling of LGF between financial years; - (g) Any changes to total project costs above a 30% or a £500,000 threshold; - (h) Any substantial changes to the expected project benefits, outputs and outcomes as agreed in the business case which may detrimentally impact on the Value for Money assessment.
-In such circumstances, it is expected that the business case should be re-evaluated by the ITE; and - (i) Any further changes as may be defined by the Government. - 5.11.2 The Partner shall not make any change to projects without the Accountability Board's prior approval.
-Such approval shall be notified to the Accountable Body and the Secretariat who will notify and seek approval from the Government, in accordance with such processes and sign-off, as required by the Government. - 5.11.3 The Partner and Accountable Body will abide by any alternative definition of Change and any approval process for reporting Change, as imposed by the Government - 5.11.4 A copy of the Change Request template is available on the SELEP Website.
+- 6.7.1 Any variations to a project's costs, scope, outcomes or outputs from the information specified in the Business Case must be reported to the Accountability Board.
+The following changes would require approval by the Board: - (a) Cancellation of a project that is included in the agreed capital programme; - (b) Inclusion of a project not included in the agreed capital programme; - (c) Moving forward of a project previously programmed to start in later years; - (d) Delays to project start or end dates of more than six months; - (e) All changes to LGF or GPF allocations above the 10% threshold; - (f) Any re-profiling of LGF or GPF between financial years; - (g) Any changes to total project costs above a 30% or a £500,000 threshold which are identified prior to the construction contract award; and - (h) Any substantial changes to the expected project benefits, outputs and outcomes as agreed in the business case which may detrimentally impact on the Value for Money assessment.
+In such circumstances, it is expected that the business case should be re-evaluated by the ITE. - 6.7.2 The Partner shall not make any change to projects without the Accountability Board's prior approval.
+Such approval shall be notified to the Accountable Body and the Secretariat who will notify and seek approval from the Government, in accordance with such processes and sign-off, as required by the Government. - 6.7.3 The Partner and Accountable Body will abide by any alternative definition of Change and any approval process for reporting Change, as imposed by the Government - 6.7.4 A copy of the Change Request template is available on the SELEP Website.